-Parent Resource Centers are available at all Title I schools and contain materials, activities, and resources designed to encourage at home learning between parents and students.
-Resource centers are also stocked with learning games, community resources, and Title I information and services.
-Resource Centers are open during school hours and during school events.
-For more information about your child's school Parent Resource Center, contact the school front office.
+Parent Resource Centers, available at all Title I schools, offer a variety of materials, activities, and resources to support at-home learning between parents and students.
+They are equipped with educational games, community resource information, and Title I services.
+These centers are open during school hours and at school events.
+For more details about your school's Parent Resource Center, please contact the front office.